cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

   current revision which is somehow encoded in the proof verification process.
   This prevents premature upgrades, as the counterparty may cancel or modify upgrade plans before the last planned height.
+* Latest consensus state **MUST** be within the trusting period of the latest client state, which for clients without a trusting period is not applicable.

 Any other requisite beyond the above rules are considered client-specific.
 Next, we go through the upgrade process for Tendermint clients to justify the logic